-We have 7,000 EU and international students and 6,800 staff from 78 countries.
+We have over 7,500 EU and international students and 6,800 staff from more than 100 countries.
 Our alumni reach across 180 countries.
 This diversity fosters creativity and innovation and is an important part of our culture.
-This will not change.

 UK residence requirements for EEA and Swiss nationals

-EEA and Swiss nationals are entitled to enter the UK freely and have an automatic right of residence for up to three months.
+EEA and Swiss nationals are entitled to enter the UK freely and have an automatic right of residence for up to three months, and this remains the case whilst the UK is a member of the EU.
 After this time, to remain in the UK you must exercise your Treaty right to reside.
 Exercising Treaty rights involves doing one of the five following activities:

 - studying (with ‘comprehensive sickness insurance’ (CSI))